techno-tim/techno-tim.github.io/_posts/2022-10-01-secret-encryption-sops.md

 ## Flux

-If you're thinking of doing GitOps with Flux, you can [check out my video on this topic](https://www.youtube.com/watch?v=PFLimPh5-wo) or see my [documentation](/posts/flux-devops-gitops/).
-You can do cluster decryption and fully automate decryption of secrets.
+If you're thinking of doing GitOps with Flux, you can [check out my video on this topic](https://www.youtube.com/watch?v=PFLimPh5-wo) or see my [documentation](/posts/flux-devops-gitops/).You can do cluster decryption and fully automate decryption of secrets.

 In cluster decryption with Flux